kaustavdm/opentok-video-embed-demo/README.md

 This application demonstrates the use of dynamic embed rooms for appointments between a doctor and a patient.
 However, you can apply this concept to any 1:1 video chatting scenario such as a teacher and student or even a sales representative and a client.

+## Workflow

+In this application, a doctor can create time slots when they are available and the patient can book the open time slots.
+At the time of the appointment, patients and doctors are connected together in a meeting room using a custom name to ensure that each meeting is happening in a separate room.

 # Tutorial

 **See [TUTORIAL.md](TUTORIAL.md) for a step-by-step tutorial on building the application.**